skupperproject/skupper-example-bookinfo/README.md

 This is a two step process.

-* The ```skupper connection-token <file>``` command directs Skupper to open a network ingress and to generate a secret token file with certificates that grant permission to other Skupper instances to connect to the ingress.
+* The ```skupper connection-token <file>``` command directs Skupper to generate a secret token file with certificates that grant permission to other Skupper instances to connect to this Skupper's network.

     Note: Protect this file as you would any file that holds login credentials.

-* The ```skupper connect <file>``` command directs Skupper to connect to another Skupper's network ingress.
+* The ```skupper connect <file>``` command directs Skupper to connect to another Skupper's network.
 This step completes the Skupper connection.

 Note that in this arrangement the Skupper instances join to form peer networks.
-Typically the Skupper opening the ingress port will be on the public cluster.
+Typically the Skupper opening the network port will be on the public cluster.
 A cluster running on `laptop` may not even have an address that is reachable from the internet.
-Skupper network members are peers after the connection is made and it does not matter which Skupper opened the ingress and which connected.
+After the connection is made the Skupper network members are peers and it does not matter which Skupper opened the network port and which connected to it.

 The console terminals in this demo are run by the same user on the same host.
 This makes the token file in the ${HOME} directory available to both terminals.